2021 DBA Date

 - Increase appreciation of the outdoors and outdoor experiences.

-- Cultivate backcountry skills and methods consistent with Leave No Trace and National Park Service standards.
+- Cultivate backcountry skills and methods consistent with Leave No Trace principals and National Park Service standards.

 - Create a physically, mentally, and emotionally safe environment for students to challenge themselves.

-The staff of Denali Backcountry Adventures is a supportive team that works together with a shared vision to provide students a fun, informative adventure in Denali National Park and Preserve.
-We pride ourselves on creating an engaging learning atmosphere in an outdoor setting with a student to instructor ratio of four-to-one for our traditional program, and three-to-one for our extended program.
+Throughout this program, DEC and NPS staff work together to create a supportive team with a shared vision to provide students a fun, informative adventure in Denali National Park and Preserve.
+We pride ourselves on creating an engaging learning atmosphere in an outdoor setting with a student-to-instructor ratio of four-to-one.

 Backpacking in Denali National Park and Preserve